 Most of our schools have a history of being their own admissions authority as they were previously Voluntary Aided (VA) schools.
 We encourage the local governing bodies of each school to play an active part in the admissions process and they continue to do this with their wealth of knowledge and expertise.

 As a parent, you are strongly encouraged to visit schools that you are interested in applying to.
 Each school welcomes visits from parents and children and it's a good opportunity to look around and see the facilities, meet the staff and find out what they offer.
 To arrange a visit, please contact the school(s) directly.
 You can find their contact details in the 'Our Academies' section of this website.

 Our schools are located in three separate Local Authority (LA) areas:

-Applications for admission into the 'normal round' for a school – that is for the beginning of Reception or Year 7 – should be made to the Local Authority where your child lives.
+Applications for admission into the 'normal round' for a school – that is for the beginning of Reception – should be made to the Local Authority where your child lives.

 If you are applying outside of the 'normal round', Devon and Torbay will accept and process applications for their residents.
 If you are a resident of Plymouth, you should speak directly with the school.

 You can find out more about the applications process by looking at your Local Authority School Admissions web pages:

 If we have to refuse an admissions application, you have the right to appeal to an Appeals Panel independent of St. Christopher’s and the schools.
 We make arrangements for this with each of the three Local Authorities (Devon, Plymouth and Torbay) depending on where the school is.
 In each area, there is an admissions timetable that dictates when they would be held for normal round admissions.
 That must be set by 28 February each year and to meet this requirement we detail the timetable in each school’s admissions policy.
 You can also see further information on the Local Authorities websites.